Skip to content

 Those words swept through Turkish politics and media like a storm.

-It has become apparent that Joe Biden’s presidency was marked more or less by the continuation of Obama’s policies and as such, Harris is interpreted as nothing less than an Obama 3.0 administration.
+It has become apparent that Joe Biden’s presidency was marked more or less by the continuation of Obama’s policies and as such, Harris is interpreted as an Obama 3.0 administration.

-Under a potential Harris presidency, no major changes to U.S. foreign policy in the Middle East are anticipated, prolonging the divergence of national interests between Türkiye and the United States.
+Under a potential Harris presidency, no major changes to U.S. foreign policy in the Middle East are expected, prolonging the divergence of national interests between Türkiye and the United States.

 Kamala Harris set to lose: How good will Trump be for Türkiye?